ErpNetDocs/tech/modules/crm/clientcenter/index.md

 Within the Client Center, users with appropriate permissions can see and interact with four different **panels**.

+Each Client Center panel works with accurate and simplified data to implement a pleasant and up-to-date platform experience.

+Whether they use the shortcuts or the expandable menu on the left side of the screen, clients are able to look at all of their due payments, sales orders and invoices **on-demand**.

+### Panels

 **Home** offers a direct communication channel and access to other pages.

 Using the chat panel, clients can reach out to a representative regarding any issue or question they're having.